depressed-pho/cabal2pkg/README.md

 `--fill-column`=`COLUMN`
 Column beyond which line-wrapping should happen.
 Only used for
 <span class="Pa">DESCR</span> files at the time of writing this manual
 page.
+Note that this option is meant to be used only for debugging.

 `--ghc`=`FILE`
 The path to GHC executable.
 This is mostly used for locating the Haskell package directory.
-Its default value is determined at the build time.
+When it is omitted it will be searched from `PATH`.

 `--make`=`FILE`
 The path to BSD <span class="Xr">make(1)</span> command.
 Its default